ICTU/quality-time/README.md

 npm run start
 ```

-In the fifth one, run the testdata server:
+In the fifth one, serve the test data on port 8000 using a webserver, e.g.:

 ```console
 cd components/testdata